CodingLife1024/blog-content/despair-and-desperation.md

 #### I Swear

-I swear, I'll do anything—no, really, anything you ask,
+I swear, I'll do anything-no, really, anything you ask,
 if it keeps you here just a little longer, just one more night.
 I'll hold back every word, every ache that spills out without asking,
 swallow down this loneliness that swells, desperate to be seen.